Care

 In the Dishwasher

 While delicate items need to be hand washed, everyday glassware can go in the dishwasher.
-All of our Glassware can be run through the dishwasher, as our titanium reinforced stems are built to withstand high heat.
+All of our Glassware can be run through the dishwasher, and our Wine Glasses in particular are built for it—they held up perfectly after being tested in over 1500 cycles in a household dishwasher.

 Step 1: Load Glassware into the Glass Rack